 Ok.
 Fast forward about 7 weeks.
 I’ve now changed out the card a couple of times.
 I wanted to make sure I got a good idea of how the videos came out.
 Once I post my YouTube review, you will find the video at the bottom of the page.
 Until then, you’ll have to see the photo snapshots from the video.
 I took one from daylight, one from Twilight, and one from the middle of the night.

 The Conclusion to the Meidase Trail Camera Review

-The final word is that I would definitely recommend this trail camera.
+The final word is that I would definitely recommend this trail camera for daytime use based on my experience.
 It takes good video and photos and doesn’t hurt the budget nearly as much as some other brands.
 Plus, If you follow the simple tips I learned while using my first trail camera then you should be well on your way to getting lots of great photos and video.